Khoury-srg/nesd25/index.markdown

 ## Code of Conduct

-We have adopted the <a href="https://www.usenix.org/conferences/coc" style="text-decoration: none;">USENIX Event Code of Conduct</a> for the NESD event.
+We have adopted the <a href="https://www.usenix.org/conferences/coc" style="text-decoration: none;">USENIX Event Code of Conduct</a> for the NESysDay event.

 ## Sponsors
 ACM SIGOPS, Khoury College of Computer Sciences